gfifgfifofich/Engine/README.md

 // 230'150'000 weights,

 // on 1660 (slightly weaker than 1070) it runs at 20-22 fps
 // 4 603 000 000/s.
 4.5 BILLION, full 32bit float parrameters per second.
-And that is with all other Engine-stuff like UI, PBR, lighting, bloom etc
+// And that is with all other Engine-stuff like UI, PBR, lighting, bloom etc
+// And each layer can have its own activation function
-// on a architecture that can run on a GPU's starting from 1992. (its just textures)
+// on a architecture that can run on GPU's starting from 1992. (its just textures)

 // Since NeuralNetwork class consists of litteraly 2 arrays,
 // all the weights and biases can be grabbed from its arrays directly, wia poiters to a start of each layer.